knorm/knorm/docs/guides/validation.md

 ## Custom validation

 To add custom validation, supply a `validate` function to the field config.
-The validator is called with the field's value as the only argument and with `this` set to the instance of the `Model`, so you're able to access other values on the instance (this is handy for validating fields based on the input of other fields).
+The validator is called with the field's value and the [Model](/api.md#Model) instance as parameters, so you're able to access other values on the instance.
+This is handy for validating fields based on the input of other fields.

 Async validators (validators that return a `Promise`) are also supported.
 Validation for the field fails if the function: